telerik/winforms-docs/dock/loading-and-saving-layouts/loading-and-saving-layouts.md

 ---
 title: Loading And Saving Layouts
-page_title: Loading And Saving Layouts | UI for WinForms Documentation
+page_title: Loading And Saving Layouts | RadDock
 description: Loading And Saving the state of RadDock.
 slug: winforms/dock/loading-and-saving-layouts/loading-and-saving-layouts
 tags: loading,and,saving,layouts